 The earlier method was based primarily on physical characteristics of the road, such as the number of lanes, the width of the lanes, and lateral clearance from obstructions such as parked cars or pedestrians.
 Pine Island Road west of Burnt Store Road was designated as a major collector road in a "type 5" rural area.
+(If Pine Island Road through Matlacha had been a standard arterial road, rather than a collector road, its LOS "D" capacity would have increased 45%, to 1,460 vehicles per hour.)

 The remainder of the Lee Plan used the newer method, which determined capacity on arterial roads about equally by the number of lanes and by the length of delays caused by intersections.
-For most urban roads, delays caused by the red cycle of traffic signals are a major limitation on the number of vehicles that can traverse those roads; thus the number and timing of traffic signals becomes a major factor in determining road capacity.
+For most urban roads, delays at traffic signals are the major cause of delays, so the number and timing of traffic signals became a major factor for determining road capacity.
 The newer method also assumes that left turn bays are provided at intersections and are adequate to prevent a following vehicle from having to slow down or stop.